You are here

 - Emergency Contact and Authorized Pick-Up Records.

-- To reconcile against the records Risk Management received, at the end of the Camps season and once the fall semester gets started (October), all Camp and Program Directors and Intercollegiate Athletics Compliance (for Third Party Sports Camps) must send a list of every employee that received a paycheck/worked their camp(s).
+- To reconcile against the records Risk Management received, at the end of the Camps season and once the fall semester gets started (October), all Camp and Program Directors must send a list of every employee that received a paycheck/worked their camp(s).
 If all camps sent all of their employees through the background check process (unless they are within the 3-year window), the Office of Risk Management should have a background check record and a child protective services form for each employee.

 Office of Risk Management

-- The Office of Risk Management at the University of Maryland is responsible for coordinating all camp and youth programs to ensure compliance with all state and university requirements.
-The Office of Risk Management is also the repository for receipt of all criminal background check records for UMD Camps and Youth Programs and Third Party Sports Camps and for processing all Child Protective Services forms to the proper counties for processing.
+- The Office of Risk Management at the University of Maryland is responsible supporting non-athletic camp and youth summer programs to ensure compliance with all state and university requirements.
+The Office of Risk Management is presently the repository for receipt of all criminal background check records for UMD Camps and Youth Programs and for processing all Child Protective Services forms to the proper counties for processing.
 Once background check records are received (State of MD and FBI), the records are checked for any "flags" either from the State of Maryland (CJIS) or the FBI.
 Based on available information about the infraction, the Office of Risk Management and the Legal Office discuss the infraction and a decision on how to proceed is determined.

 - The Office of Risk Management will communicate with the Camp or Youth Program Director should a flag infraction warrant not allowing the intended camp employee to work the camp.